 Kentucky's State Rehabilitation Council (SRC) is established under the Kentucky Office of Vocational Rehabilitation (OVR) by Kentucky Revised Statute (KRS) 151B.245, as the Kentucky Statewide Council for Vocational Rehabilitation (hereafter referred to as "SCVR" or "Council").

-The SCVR convenes at least four (4) quarterly meetings each year, in accordance with Section 105(f) of the Rehabilitation Act of 1973, as amended by Title IV of WIOA and 34 CFR 361.17(j).
-Each quarterly meeting has a hybrid option for both in-person and video teleconference options for members to attend and participate and for members of the public to observe in compliance with the Open Meetings Laws.
-Minutes from each quarterly meeting of a 2-year period are posted on the OVR website for public viewing.
+The SCVR convenes at least four quarterly meetings each year, in accordance with Section 105(f) of the Rehabilitation Act of 1973, as amended by Title IV of WIOA and 34 CFR 361.17(j).